Militants attack hotel in Somali port city of Kismayo

 MOGADISHU, Somalia (AP) — Gunmen stormed a hotel in the center of the Somali port city of Kismayo Sunday, shortly after an explosives-packed car exploded at the hotel’s gates, police said.

-Officials said three gunmen were still inside the Tawakal Hotel and security forces were on the scene.
+Officials said gunmen were still inside the Tawakal Hotel and security forces were on the scene.
+The Islamic extremist group al-Shabab claimed responsibility for the attack.

 The attack began when a car driven by a suicide bomber rammed the entrance gate of hotel and then exploded, police officer Abshir Omar told The Associated Press by phone.
 A number of small businesses along the street were destroyed.

-Some government officials and traditional elders were eating lunch there at the time of the explosion. he said.
-There was no immediate word on casualties.
+Some government officials and traditional elders were eating lunch in the hotel at the time of the explosion, he said.

 Mohamed Nasi Guled, a senior police official in Jubaland State, said three attackers entered the hotel’s premises.
 He vowed security forces would end the attack.

-The Islamic extremist group al-Shabab claimed responsibility for the attack.
+The hotel is popular as a meeting place for government officials.
+Kismayo is located about 500 kilometers (310 miles) from the Somali capital, Mogadishu.
+Al-Shabab is believed to have a strong presence in the areas surrounding Kismayo, the largest city and commercial capital of Jubaland State.

 Al-Shabab, which has ties with al-Qaida, regularly carries out attacks in the Horn of Africa nation.